 No known critical physical resource problems exist that directly prevent the University of South Carolina Aiken from meeting its objectives.
 Current space allocated to any institutional function is adequate for the effective operation of that function.
 The South Carolina Commission on Higher Education conducts regular audits of space allocation and use.
 South Carolina Commission on Higher Education CHEMIS Facilities Reports , detailed statistics are monitored including but not limited to assignable area by function, capacity/enrollment ratios, station utilization and space factor ratios for classrooms, and square footage of academic and support facilities per FTE students.
 These data allow the university to determine its relative standing within the state of South Carolina with respect to key facilities-related indicators.
-They show that the facilities needs of the institution's educational programs, support services, and other mission-related activities are being appropriately served and that the current physical plant will provide adequate space for the MBA program.
-No modifications to existing facilities are anticipated at this time.
+They show that the facilities needs of the institution's educational programs, support services, and other mission-related activities are being appropriately served and that the current physical plant will provide adequate space for the Industrial Process Engineering program.